-A migraine episode can be a complicated event, with symptoms that change over hours or even days.
-Migraines tend to progress through several stages:
+A migraine can be complicated, with symptoms that change over hours or even days.
+They tend to move through several stages:

 Prodromal Phase: Early Warning Signs

-Several hours before the migraine begins -- and sometimes even the day before -- many people with migraines notice unusual sensations.
-They may feel:
+Hours before the migraine begins -- and sometimes even the day before -- many people may feel:

-In some cases, these symptoms before the headache can help health care providers diagnose the problem as migraines.
+In some cases, these symptoms before the headache can help doctors diagnose the problem as a migraine.

-About 1 in 5 people with migraine develop an "aura" that begins before the headache or starts along with it.
-An aura may not occur with every headache.
+About 1 in 5 people with migraines get an "aura" that begins before the headache or starts along with it.
+It may not happen with every headache, though.

 An aura can include: